autocrypt/autocrypt/doc/index.rst

 OnionSpace in Berlin.
 It's a dynamic, fun process which is open to new people, influences and contributions.
-No need to tweet but we have :ref:`contact channels` and :ref:`upcoming events` where you may talk to us.
+No need to tweet but we have :ref:`contact channels` and :ref:`upcoming events` where you may talk with us.

 Current docs (work-in-progress)
 -------------------------------